-XLII. -Myooks will be subject to the same examinations as Assistant Commissioners but Myooks who are natives of Myanmar are exempted from the language-test and will not be required to answer any question on an Act or Rule not published in the Myanmar language upwards of one year before the date of the examination, and Myooks who are unacquainted with English will not be required to pass in treasury.
+XLII.
+Myooks will be subject to the same examinations as Assistant Commissioners; but Myooks who are natives of Myanmar are exempted from the language-test and will not be required to answer any question on an Act or Rule not published in the Myanmar language upwards of one year before the date of the examination, and Myooks who are unacquainted with English will not be required to pass in treasury.
 In special cases the Chief Commissioner has power to exempt Myooks from passing any of the examinations prescribed by the rules.
+Myooks need not present themselves for examination by the higher standard unless they wish to do so; but in making promotions preference will be given to Myooks who have passed by the higher standard.

-XLIII. -Myooks who are natives of Upper Myanmar cannot for the present in some cases be reasonably expected to fulfil all the conditions of the examination rules.
+XLIII.- Myooks who are natives of Upper Myanmar cannot for the present in some cases be reasonably expected to fulfil all the conditions of the examination rules .
 A list will be maintained in the Secretariat of Myooks to whom the ordinary examination rules do not fully apply.
-These Myooks will be exempted from the examination in treasury, and in the papers in civil and criminal law; they will be required to obtain the prescribed proportion of marks in those questions only which relate to the law in force in Upper Myanmar.
-The list will in the first place comprise those Myooks who have been admitted to the benefit of General Department Notification No. 212, dated the 17th September 1890, which is hereby superseded.
-Commissioners will be at liberty to submit for inclusion in the list the names of Myooks who are natives of Upper Myanmar and who in their opinion should be exempted from the operation of the ordinary rules.
+These Myooks will be exempted from the examination in treasury, and in the papers in civil and criminal law and revenue they will be required to obtain the prescribed proportion of marks in those questions only which relate to the law in force in Upper Myanmar.

+The list will in the first place comprise those Myooks who have been admitted to the benefit of General Department Notification No.212, dated the 17th September 1890, which is hereby superseded.
+Commissioners will be at liberty to submit, for inclusion in the list, the names of Myooks who are natives of Upper Myanmar and who, in their opinion, should be exempted from the operation of the ordinary rules.
 Only Myooks whose names have been included in the list with the Chief Commissioner's sanction will be entitled to the benefit of these provisions.
 The time allowed for passing these modified examinations and the consequences of failure will be the same as in the case of the ordinary departmental examinations.

-XLIV. -A Myook failing to pass by the lower standard in all subjects in which he is liable to pass within two years from the date of his appointment shall be liable to forfeit his appointment.
+XLIV.- A Myook failing to pass by the lower standard in all subjects in which he is liable to pass within two years from the date of his appointment shall be liable to forfeit his appointment.

-XLV. -A Myook will not ordinarily be promoted to be an Extra Assistant Commissioner until he has passed by the higher standard in all subjects in which he is liable to pass.
+XLV.- A Myook will not ordinarily be appointed to the Provincial Civil Service unless he has passed by the higher standard in all subjects in which he is liable to pass.

-[This rule will not apply to a Myook confirmed in his appointment before the 1st July 1880.]
+(This rule will not apply to a Myook confirmed in his appointment before the 1st July 1880.)